NMDSdevopsServiceAdm/SFCInternalAdmin-slack-app/README.md

 Windows -> set SEARCH_STRAPI_PASSWORD=xxxxx
 Linux -> export set SEARCH_STRAPI_PASSWORD=xxxxx

+## From Postman, Curl and other Test Clients

+The Slack message is a POST of type application/x-www-form-urlencoded.
+To grab the body to verify the token I had to make changes to the decoding orders.
+NB: sending application/json does not decode correctly.

 ## examples
 * `/asc-search postcode SE19`
 * `/asc-search postcode SE19 3SS`